What is PDR? Paintless Dent Repair vs. Traditional Repair

 The paint is cracked or chipped.

-The panel isn’t accessible for PDR tools.
+The dented panel is not easily accessible for PDR tools.

 Extra Considerations